KongKode/KongKode.github.io/README.md

-# KongKode.github.io
+# KongKode.github.io // Website

-Website
+also from FREENOM license, (pretty nice tool :D)

-This is a dumpster site for quick access, aka url shortcut, for those on linux(:D this is now wget enabled, haha, thats it babe!).
+kongkode.tk

-Feel free to dig in,try,test,WHATEVER GEEKYGANG; Just try to have fun, cause I AM!!!!!
+This is a dumpster site, i'm going to learn full web developpement, so i need template for all kinda stuff.
-Im going to drop a lot of random things i do in my spare time.
+Feel free to dig in if you wish.

 That's it!!